rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 Now, from any web browser type the RaspberryPi IP Address, and you will able to the current temperature and all data previous store.

+Also, you might download this [Project](https://github.com/rnieva/Web-Application-Show-Data-from-a-Raspberry-Pi) made in C# (.NET) and use it in a IIS (Internet Information Server) Web Server.

 TIPS:
 - Add a new user in MySQL to manage the DB.
 - Change the MySQL config, sudo nano /etc/mysql/my.cnf, alter is bind-address --> 127.0.0.1 anse set up 0.0.0.0 to access from any host